szeness/Timer_centralpark/README.md

 So in this project i acomplished actualy the holding threads in control without they keep runing or maybe run twice if click to fast.

+code looks pretty

-its a small steps for human kind but its a clockwork with stable actions right and bless you all
+its a small steps for human kind